Chapter 12 BWV 113 Herr Jesu Christ, du höchstes Gut

 Thus C 113 is another of those culminatory works in the sense that it brings together many of Bach's current compositional preoccupations.

-The alto aria is no more than a plain setting of the chorale, transposed into F#m so as to better fit the voice.
+The alto aria is no more than a plain setting of the chorale, transposed into F#m so as better to fit the voice.
 The text asks for compassion for the load one has to bear but it also conveys a sense of optimism----a great burden presses, but I will not allow it to overwhelm me.
 The chorale melody is completely bare and unadorned, again suggesting that sense of loneliness and alienation embedded within the first movement.
 But it is the instrumental writing that offers most interest.

 Despite, or perhaps because of the lack of musical invention in the alto line, this movement has much the feel of a chorale fantasia.
 Like a large gas planet not quite imposing enough to become a sun in its own right, it doesn't qualify, largely because the chorale melody is not harmonized by the other three voices.
-But it has a substantial ritornello that sustains and surrounds the hymn just as we have come to expect in many of the opening movements.
+But it has a substantial ritornello, generating material that sustains and surrounds the hymn just as we have come to expect in many of the opening movements.

 And what a concise and elegantly constructed ritornello it is, almost entirely woven from a motive of four descending notes, heard first in the upper strings and imitated immediately in the bass.
 They are virtually ever-present even when generating the scale passages, themselves reminiscent of the opening movement.